 Have a certified HVAC technician repair or replace your unit if it fails

 If you suspect there’s something wrong with your heating system, don’t attempt to turn on the power without first consulting a reputable HVAC technician.
-While it might be tempting to save money by doing the job yourself, any problems left unaddressed could become costly and time-consuming to fix later on.
-If your central heating system breaks down completely, contact a reputable local company that offers 24/7 emergency heating repair in Fairview, TX for immediate assistance.
+While saving money by doing the job yourself might be tempting, any problems left unaddressed could become costly and time-consuming to fix later.

 Regularly change furnace filters

-If your furnace is experiencing a power failure, wait five to ten minutes for it to turn back on.
+If your furnace has a power failure, wait five to 10 minutes for it to turn back on.

 Shut off power if you smell smoke or notice signs of burning inside the furnace

-If your heating unit appears to have switched itself off properly, standby for further instructions from the electrician or HVAC technician.
-If you smell smoke or observe signs of flames coming from any part of the furnace, shut off the power immediately and call an expert if it cannot be turned off when accessible.
+If your heating unit appears to have switched itself off properly, stand by for further instructions from the electrician or HVAC technician.
+If you smell smoke or see signs of flames coming from any part of the furnace, shut off the power immediately and call an expert if it can’t be turned off when accessible.

 Avoid using water to extinguish flames around the heater

-If your heating system has caught fire, do not attempt to put out the blaze using water.
+If your heating system has caught fire, do not attempt to put it out using water.
 This would likely make matters worse by spreading the fire through hot steam or causing an overflow in your home’s plumbing.
-Instead, hang up the phone and prepare for further instructions from firefighters who have been dispatched to help resolve the problem safely.
+Instead, hang up the phone and prepare for further instructions from firefighters who have been sent to help resolve the problem safely.

 Stay away from damaged units until proper repairs are made

-Contact a professional if you cannot turn off your system
+Contact a professional if you can’t turn off your system

-Contact a local furnace repair company if your heating system fails to turn back on
+Contact a local furnace repair company if your heating system won’t turn back on

-Call Harris Air Services for Emergency Heating Repair in Fairview, TX
+Call Harris Air Services for Emergency Furnace Repair in McKinney, TX